ayumi-cloud/sc-main/README.md

 #### Enable the following Apache httpd modules

 We have a dedicated Apache section for users using `.htaccess` some configurations won't have any effect if the appropriate modules aren't enabled.
-So, in order for everything to work as intended, you need to ensure the you have the following Apache modules enabled:
+So, in order for everything to work as intended, you will need to ensure the you have the following Apache modules enabled:

 - [`mod_authz_core.c` (core authorization module)](https://httpd.apache.org/docs/current/mod/mod_authz_core.html)
 - [`mod_autoindex.c` (autoindex module)](https://httpd.apache.org/docs/current/mod/mod_autoindex.html)